The Center’s Research in PFAS

 Budget: 2.5M DKK

-Partners: AU, DTU, KU
+Partners: AU, DTU, UCPH

 Photo: Colourbox